Arkansas Alternative Teacher Certification

 Candidates who have at least three years of full-time experience in a teachable subject may follow this route to teach a subject area related to his or her professional field.
-Applicants must have a bachelor’s degree and have an offer of employment to teach in an Arkansas public school.
-Upon acceptance to the program, passing the Praxis II content knowledge test, and completing a 24-hour professional training course plus three years of successful teaching, candidates on this pathway may be issued a Professional Teaching Permit.
+Applicants must have a bachelor’s degree and have an offer of employment to teach in an Arkansas public school plus provide a statement of justification and two professional letters of recommendation.
+Upon acceptance to the program, passing the appropriate Praxis content knowledge test, and completing a 24-hour professional training course plus three years of successful teaching, candidates on this pathway may be issued a Professional Teaching Permit.

 Testing Requirements for Arkansas Alternative Certification

 Arkansas teacher licensure candidates must take the Praxis Core Academic Skills for Educators exam, which measures basic academic competency in core subjects.
 This is typically taken prior to applying to a preparation program.
-Candidates must also take the Praxis Principles of Learning and Teaching and the Praxis Subject Assessment for the endorsement area sought.
+Candidates must also take the Praxis Principles of Learning and Teaching and the Praxis subject assessments for the endorsement area sought.